kisom/kyleisom.net/source/_posts/2013-11-29-bit-reversal-permutations.markdown

 * `0x100` (`0b0000000100000000`)
 * `0xab` (`0b0000000010101011`)

-Now, the normal case is to reverse the entire integer.
-I'll refer to this as the Hacker's Delight case.
-In this case, these numbers reverse
+Now, the normal case is to reverse the entire integer (i.e. the Hacker's Delight case).
+In this case, these numbers reverse to:
-to:

 * `0x1` -> `0b1000000000000000` -> `0x8000`
 * `0x10` -> `0b0000100000000000` -> `0x800`